Growing hosta from seed is fun to do and is a great hobby, how to grow hosta seed.

-If you have questions on how to get started or a question about growing seeds please stop at the Forum and ask your question and I am sure we can help you out.
+If you have questions on how to get started or a question about growing seeds please ask your question and I am sure we can help you out.

 Let me start by saying that hosta seeds do not grow up looking like the pod parent they came from.

-They may carry some of the gene’s or traits of the parents though.
+They will carry some of the traits of the parents though.

 So have fun and and Happy Growing

 More pictures about what I use in hosta seed growing as well as more information about hybridizing hosta as well.